singularity-htmagarh/pandas/doc/source/development/rolling_operations_with_numba.rst

 #.
 Eliminate shipping C-extensions
 #.
 Ease of debugging and maintenance as pure Python code

-Additionally this POC includes an new API that allows users to create custom window boundary calculations when using ``Numba``.
+Additionally this POC includes a new API that allows users to create custom window boundary calculations when using ``Numba``.
 This will enable users to dynamically create windows based on conditions like holidays or missing periods without changing the internals of pandas.